DoriMil/doctor-appointment-booking-app/README.md

 ## Overview

-The Appointment Booking System is a web-based application designed to facilitate the scheduling of appointments between clients and specialists.
+The Appointment Booking System is a web-based application designed to facilitate the scheduling of appointments between clients and doctor specialists.
 It aims to offer an efficient platform for clients to book, cancel, and track appointments, while allowing specialists to manage their schedules.
 The system ensures real-time availability validation, conflict checking, and appointment status tracking.

 ## Features